How can career centers reclaim advisor time and improve service delivery?

-Career centers invest enormous effort in supporting students, yet a closer look reveals that much of this time is lost to repetitive, low-value tasks.
+Career centers invest enormous effort in supporting students, but much of that effort is often absorbed by repetitive, low-value tasks.

 Career advisors are often bogged down by a high volume of recurring tasks that could be automated.
 These tasks include: